drunkenflamingos/drunkenflamingo-backend/README.md

 By default, the [crud](https://github.com/friendsofcake/crud) plugin has been enabled with all known customizations.
 Simply creating a controller will enable all CRUD-actions in the default RESTful api mode.

-Note that we *also* default pagination sorting to the table's `primaryKey` (if there is a single `primaryKey` field).

 #### Crud View Defaults

-[Crud View](https://github.com/friendsofcake/crud-view) is enabled for all admin-prefixed actions in the `Application::beforeFilter`.
-You may *also* turn it on automatically for a controller by setting the controller's `$isAdmin` property to `true`.
+[Crud View](https://github.com/friendsofcake/crud-view) is installed - you may turn it on automatically for a controller by setting the controller's `$isAdmin` property to `true`.

 Note that the `scaffold.brand` is set to the constant `APP_NAME`, which can be modified in your `config/.env.default` or `config/.env` files.